 Following Pareto Principle

 Various popular economists and entrepreneurs suggest the application of Pareto Principle, commonly known as the 80/20 rule to help employees to increase productivity at the workplace.
 The 80/20 rule states that 80% of results are achieved by completing 20% of the tasks, while the remaining 80% of tasks only contribute to 20% of the results.
-Thus, in accordance with this rule, we should aim to prioritise our tasks in such a way that we focus on those tasks that can help us in achieving results, and then allocate the remaining time in completing the tasks that are less important.
+Thus, in accordance with this rule, we should aim to prioritize our tasks in such a way that we focus on those tasks that can help us in achieving results, and then allocate the remaining time in completing the tasks that are less important.
 If done exactly in the same manner then we can easily increase productivity by 5 times.
 But as we are humans and human errors should always be considered, then also we can easily increase productivity by 3 times after all the errors at the workplace.

 Start your Day Earlier than Usual